TomLanphier/Stellar_Classification/README.md

 In this project we hope to learn how accurate our models are at predicting future objects with the same kind of data provided as stars, galaxies, or quasars.
 Additionally, our goal is to understand which variables are most important in determining/classifying objects in those three groups.

 ## Communication Protocols
 The group communicated through our slack channel and met over Zoom to discuss the project.
+We have agreed to continue using these platforms for group communications moving forward.